greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/writing-cfps_1_1.md

 ---

-title: "Writing Successful Conference Proposals"
+title: Writing Successful Conference Proposals
 aliases:
 - /handbook/marketing/developer-relations/developer-evangelism/writing-cfps/index.html
+weight: 2
+date: '2025-06-12'
+description: ''
+linkTitle: Writing Successful Conference Proposals
+type: docs
 ---

 Writing good conference proposals is both an art and a science.
 The science is the details of the technical content.
 The art is presenting it in a way that appeals to the audience - the conference committee.